Faculty Directory

 RESEARCH INTERESTS

-Gianna M. Valentino joined the Department of Materials Science and Engineering in 2023, with an affiliated appointment in the Department of Mechanical Engineering.
+Gianna M. Valentino is an Assistant Professor in the Department of Materials Science and Engineering, with affiliated appointments in Departments of Mechanical Engineering and Aerospace Engineering.
 Dr. Valentino's expertise lies at the intersection between mechanics and materials, with particular emphasis on structural materials.
 Her research vision is to investigate a pathway for the scalable processing of nanostructured materials, understand their deformation mechanisms, and optimize their functionality for operations in extreme environments.
 Her research group uses advanced manufacturing methods to tailor damage pathways in materials via interfacial control and advanced characterization techniques to elucidate their underlying mechanisms and manipulate material properties.

 ENMA 362: Mechanical Properties